cen4010-sp23-g05/ModuLearnReact/README.md

-# ModuLearnReact 🎓
+# CEN 4010 Project: ModuLearn 🎓

-ModuLearnReact is a comprehensive project that aims to create an interactive and immersive learning platform using React.
+ModuLearn is a comprehensive project that aims to create an interactive and immersive learning platform using React.

 ## Table of Contents